 This method copies tubes.
-It aspirates liquid from tubes in a carrier and dispenses them into wells of a Microplate.
-The maximum number of tubes to be processed is 96, corresponding to a maximum of four 24-tube carriers (1T).
+It aspirates liquid from tubes in a Carrier and dispenses them into wells of a Micro plate.
+The maximum number of tubes to be processed is 96, corresponding to a maximum of four 24-tube Carriers (1T).

-1. First the appropriate Deck Layout must be created and saved.
+1. First, the appropriate Deck Layout must be created and saved.
 In this case, it will be "TubesToPlatePipette.lay".
 The Deck Layout for this method is shown in the following picture:

-- 2. Start the Method Editor by clicking on the "Hamilton Method Editor" Shortcut on the desktop. - 3.
+- 2. Start the Method Editor from the HAMILTON VENUS. - 3.
 Select "File → New → Method" to create a new method.
 A window will open to be able to save the new method. - 4.
 Enter the filename "TubesToPlatePipette.med" and click [Save].
 A new method window and system deck window are opened in the Method Editor.
-To activate, click the system deck window.
+To activate, click the System Deck window.

-5. Make sure the Stamp Tool "1000μl Channels" is selected, as shown below.
+5. Make sure the Stamp Tool "Fixed (single) channel" is selected, as shown below.

-- 6. Click on the "Labware" Tab. - 7.
-In the list above the tabs, expand the "ML STAR Carriers" by clicking the "+" right next to the entry.
+- 6. Click on the "Labware" Tab. - In the list above the tabs, expand the "Microlab STAR Carriers" by clicking the "+" right next to the entry.
 Do the same to the "Sample carriers".
 Select the "24 positions" Entry.
-A list of 24-position carriers is displayed. - 8.
-Select the carrier "SMP_CAR_24_15x95_A00" (rack holding 24 tubes with a 15mm diameter and a height of 75mm).
-An image of the selected carrier will then be shown in the right-hand box.
+A list of 24position carriers is displayed. - Select the Carrier "SMP_CAR_24_15x95_A00" (rack holding 24 tubes with a 15 mm diameter and a height of 75 mm).
+An image of the selected Carrier will then be shown in the right-hand box.